ace-wg/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 ## Receiving Rekeying Messages {#receiving-rekeying-msg}

 Once received the new group keying material, a group member proceeds as follows.
+Unless otherwise specified, the following is independent of the specifically used group rekeying scheme.

 The group member considers the stale Sender IDs received from the Group Manager.
-If the group rekeying scheme defined in {{sending-rekeying-msg}} is used, the stale Sender IDs are specified by the 'stale_node_ids' parameter.
+If the "Point-to-Point" group rekeying scheme as detailed in {{sending-rekeying-msg}} is used, the stale Sender IDs are specified by the 'stale_node_ids' parameter.

 After that, as per {{Section 3.2 of I-D.ietf-core-oscore-groupcomm}}, the group member MUST remove every authentication credential associated with a stale Sender ID from its list of group members' authentication credentials used in the group, and MUST delete each of its Recipient Contexts used in the group whose corresponding Recipient ID is a stale Sender ID.

 Then, the following cases can occur, based on the version number V' of the new group keying material distributed through the rekeying process.
-If the group rekeying scheme defined in {{sending-rekeying-msg}} is used, this information is specified by the 'num' parameter.
+If the "Point-to-Point" group rekeying scheme as detailed in {{sending-rekeying-msg}} is used, this information is specified by the 'num' parameter.

 * The group member has not missed any group rekeying.
 That is, the old keying material stored by the group member has version number V, while the received new keying material has version number V' = (V + 1).
 In such a case, the group member simply installs the new keying material and derives the corresponding new Security Context.